zeek/zeek/frameworks/broker.rst

   consider using `Data Stores`_ instead.

-- Usages of the old communications system features are all deprecated, however, they also do not work in the default Bro configuration unless you manually take action to set up the old communication system.
+- Usages of the old communications system features are all deprecated, however, they also do not work in the default Zeek configuration unless you manually take action to set up the old communication system.
   To aid in porting, such usages will default to raising a fatal error unless you explicitly acknowledge that such usages of the old system